Ebenezer And The Invisible World: A Dickensian Christmas Metroidvania Adventure

 - Damage numbers pop as you attack.

-- Many enemy types with some needing timing and countering.
+- Many enemy types, with some needing timing and countering.

-- A colorful cast of characters.
+- A colourful cast of characters.

-- The game on the whole moves at a fast pace.
+- The game, on the whole, moves at a fast pace.

 - Beautiful art.